What is an LEI number?

 The LEI system is still under development.
 You can find an overview of the current and proposed regulatory LEI activities at GLEIF by clicking here.

-If you want to learn more about the history of the LEI code, please read our article ‘The system behind LEI codes and its enormous potential.
+If you want to know more about the history of the LEI code, please read our article ‘The system behind LEI codes and its enormous potential.

 Customer Service